If you’re interested in an overview of how and where we make HEMA’s strong organic cotton rompers, watch our video.

 Our ambition is to use meadow milk or organic milk for all our dairy products in 2020.
 Some of our dairy products already meet meadow milk standards.
 To make this clearer to our customers, we have placed Stichting Weidegang’s meadow milk logo on our products.
 In 2018, 58% of our dairy product range carried the meadow milk logo.
 Milk with this quality mark comes from farms where cows graze in meadows for at least 120 days a year for a minimum of 6 hours a day.
 The cows are free to graze outdoors and have sufficient space to move around.

-We think that is it important that the fish products we sell help to improve fishing standards.
+We believe is it important that the fish products we sell help to improve fishing standards.
 An increasing number of our fish products carry the MSC or ASC marks.
 In 2018, 34% of HEMA’s fish products carried the MSC or ASC marks.
 By choosing fish products with the MSC mark, customers can be certain they are purchasing fish that has been caught in the wild using sustainable methods.
 The ASC mark is used for farmed fish and shellfish and guarantees that sustainable fish farming methods have been used.

 Improving the welfare and conditions of animals is also important to HEMA.
 Our meat products have carried the ‘Beter Leven’ mark since 2017.
 ‘Beter Leven’ is a Dutch foundation that monitors and certifies the conditions and welfare of farm animals.
 All HEMA’s hams currently have a one star ‘Beter Leven’ rating.
 Our ambition for the future is to purchase only meat products that are produced in a more animal friendly way.
 In 2018, we also decided to certify our bakery products with the ‘Beter Leven’ mark.
 Our bakeries produce products like sausage rolls every day.
 We expect that these products will carry the one star ‘Beter Leven’ mark in 2019.